Netherlands national football team: Decline and recovery: 2014–present

 Guus Hiddink followed Van Gaal as manager for the Euro 2016 qualifying campaign.
-On 29 June 2015, Hiddink resigned and was succeeded by assistant Danny Blind.
-The Netherlands finished fourth in their group failing to qualify for the European Championship for the first time since 1984, and missing a major tournament for the first time since the 2002 World Cup.
+On 29 June 2015, Hiddink resigned and was succeeded by his assistant Danny Blind.
+The Netherlands finished fourth in their group, failing to qualify for the European Championship for the first time since 1984, and missing a major tournament for the first time since 2002.
 The team's poor form continued into the 2018 World Cup qualifiers, eventually resulting in Blind being dismissed after a 2–0 defeat to Bulgaria in March 2017.
-After the return of Dick Advocaat as coach, the Netherlands failed to qualify for the 2018 FIFA World Cup, finishing third in Group A behind France and Sweden.
+After the return of Dick Advocaat as coach, the Netherlands failed to qualify for the 2018 World Cup, finishing third in Group A behind France and Sweden.

 In February 2018, Advocaat was replaced by Ronald Koeman, on a contract until the summer of 2022.
 The Netherlands qualified for League A in the UEFA Nations League which they would win to qualify for the final four after drawing with Germany on the last match day, beating France on the head-to-head record.
 The Netherlands beat England in the semi-finals of the Nations League, but lost 1–0 in the final against Portugal.

-The Netherlands qualified for the UEFA Euro 2020 Championship on 16 November 2019 after drawing with Northern Ireland, marking their tenth participation in the UEFA Euro championship.
-Following the qualification, Ronald Koeman resigned from the team to coach FC Barcelona, eventually to be succeeded by Frank de Boer.